 Since the 1800s, Emerald Bay has been the crown jewel of Lake Tahoe, a picturesque destination that straddles the border of California and Nevada.
 Its outdoor activities and unhurried atmosphere make it an ideal spot to rent a lakeside cabin and spend summer days soaking in the sun.

 Unique experiences also abound, like the Emerald Bay Underwater Heritage Trail, a series of dive and snorkel sites with historical relics and regional history, as well as Vikingsholm Castle, a 38-room Scandinavian-style mansion that offers immaculate panoramic views of the bay below.

 Palm Springs is the luxurious playground of Hollywood stars, but you need not be famous to visit.
-Whether on a romantic getaway, weekend girls trip, or enjoying a warm vacation, its clear blue skies and swaying palm trees are eager to welcome you.
+Whether on a romantic getaway, a weekend girls’ trip, or enjoying a warm vacation, its clear blue skies and swaying palm trees are eager to welcome you.

 Filled with mid-century architecture and a bohemian atmosphere to match, Palm Springs is a laid-back destination to unwind – though if you’re itching to party, there’s no better spot than the Saguaro Hotel!
 If you can drag yourself from the poolside, head to Palm Canyon Drive to relish in the upscale shopping scene and fine dining options in its downtown core.
 While Palm Springs is best known as a luxury destination, there are a few offbeat sites to visit, too, like the Cabazon Dinosaurs and ultra-colorful Salvation Mountain!